-Cut Your Monthly Bills
+Reduce Monthly Bills

-Speaking of cutting monthly bills, there's likely one monthly bill that you could cut right now and save hundreds a month – your cable bill.
+Speaking of cutting monthly bills, there's likely one monthly bill that you could cut right now and potentially save hundreds of dollars every month: your cable bill.
 If you need a little help with your finances or you just want to reach your financial goals more quickly, you should consider cutting cable.

 Stop Eating Out

 Start small by cooking at home at least once a week.
 The next week, start taking your lunches to work.
 You may be surprised at just how much you can save.
 Over a 40-year period, brown-bagging it can save you $1,300 per year, or more than $50,000 a year.

 Plan a Monthly Menu